-- Town is a member of the Sterling Planet Green Power Consortium.
-Town joined this green energy consortium in 2014 and in 2015 we were named to the EPA’s list of the top 30 K-12 schools using green power!
+Town is a member of the Sterling Planet Green Power Consortium.
+Town joined this green energy consortium in 2014 and in 2015 and 2016 we were named to the EPA’s list of the top 30 K-12 schools using green power!
 The combined green power use of these organizations amounts to more than 78 million kilowatt-hours of green power annually, which is equivalent to the electricity use of more than 7,400 average American homes each year.

-- In 2008, partnering with The Green Schools Alliance, Town made the commitment to reduce its carbon footprint by 30% in five years.
+In 2008, partnering with The Green Schools Alliance, Town made the commitment to reduce its carbon footprint by 30% in five years.
 Our EPA Portfolio Manager number at that time was 16, indicating we were more energy efficient than 16% of similar buildings nationally.
-By 2012, in less than four years, we improved to 27, an improvement of almost 70%.
+By 2012, in less than four years, we had improved to 27, an improvement of almost 70%.

-- Food for our daily snack and lunches is sourced from local farms.
+Food for our daily snack and lunches is sourced from local farms.

-- In 2012, Town installed a wind turbine on our 4th floor play roof, the first wind turbine at an NYC school!
+In 2012, Town installed a wind turbine on our 4th floor play roof, the first wind turbine at an NYC school!